TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

 .. opcode:: BUILD_MAP_UNPACK (count)

-   Pops *count* mappings from the stack, merges them into a single dictionary, and pushes the result.
+   Pops *count* mappings kutoka the stack, merges them into a single dictionary, and pushes the result.
 Implements dictionary unpacking in dictionary displays ``{**x, **y, **z}``.